 We reached ThiruKalyana Matha (Our Lady of Holy Marriage) church around 2’0 clock.
 As we had packed our lunch from home, we thought about finishing the lunch first and then visit the church as the kids might be hungry.
 We had our food on the premises of the church.
 Nine of us had a good pot lunch together!

 Thirukalyana Matha shrine is a well-renowned church as people flock to the church from Nagercoil every month.
 The Miraculous power of Thirukalyana Matha created a wave among the people, especially when the holy matrimony prayers were answered.
 As a fulfillment of their wishes, they offer saree and prayers to Thirukalyana Matha, which is a common belief here.

 The north and south transept of the church adjoining the nave, is crowned by a cupola with beautifully painted Frescoes, to represent the life of Mary and Jesus from The Bible.
 An extension in the ground with coconut leaf thatch roofing covers the facade of the church.

 Around 3’o clock, we started for our next stop, Alanthalai.

 After a 30-minute drive, we reached Sacred Heart Grotto church.
 It’s also known as St. Peter’s and St. Paul’s Church.

 The picturesque Grotto of Sacred Heart Jesus welcomes everyone as you enter!
 The church facade connects to the Grotto and it is the most striking feature of the church.

-It’s said to be built by St. Francis Xavier in the year 1545, with thatched roofing when he visited here.
+It’s said to have been built by St. Francis Xavier in the year 1545, with thatched roofing when he visited there.
 In 1938, it was rebuilt and then blessed by Bishop Roche.
 In 1928, the grotto was sculpted by Idaikattur, Manuel Pillai.